Last Update: November 2021

-I guess it must be kind of confusing if you’ve never been to Malaysia.
+I guess it can be kind of confusing if you’ve never been to Malaysia.
 Or to Singapore for that matter, because kopitiam might be even more popular in the lion city.
-For the record, Indonesia also has kopitiams.
-However, they rather go by the name ‘Kedai Kopi’ and often are more of a ramshackle version.

 Save this article to Pinterest for later?
 Click on the save button in one of the images below.

-I am not a Malay local, so to make sure I’m not spreading nonsense I had three different locals explain to me what is kopitiam in their own words.
+To make sure I’m not spreading nonsense, I had three different locals explain to me what is kopitiam in their own words.
 They gave me three different answers!
 Fortunately I did find a kind of common thread in their explanations, which is what I am giving to you.

-‘Kopi’ translates to ‘Coffee’ in Malay and ‘Tiam’ means ‘Shop’ in Hokkien Chinese, so it literally means coffee shop.
+‘Kopi’ translates to ‘Coffee’ in Malay and ‘tiam’ to ‘shop’ in Hokkien Chinese, so it literally means coffee shop.
 But of course that’s not the end of it.
-Over time kopitiam had its own specific culture built around it and it even has its own dedicated slang.
+Over time kopitiam has its own specific culture built around it and even has its own dedicated slang.

 Auntie also visits every day for the latest gossip, but she prefers kopi C (with milk).
-Commuters have a quick breakfast or pick up their teh peng (sweet iced tea) and kaya butter toast (toast with coconut jam, sometimes dipped in soft boiled eggs).
+Commuters have a quick breakfast or pick up their teh peng (sweet iced tea) and kaya butter toast (toast with coconut jam, often with a side of soft boiled eggs).

 At lunch time, delivery boys and taxi drivers stop by for a bowl of Mee Goreng (fried noodles) and teh poh (thin tea with lot’s of water).
 School children use the kopitiam for studying after school hours while enjoying milo (powdered chocolate drink).
 Teenagers hang out with their friends consuming snacks, cakes and ‘ji ba ho’ (Singaporean isotonic sports drink).